reachlightspeed/lightspeed-site/src/site/blog/using-avif-images-today.md

 ## AVIF Content-Type Headers + Netlify

 An issue we noticed when using .avif files on [Netlify](https://www.netlify.com/), was that the image wasn't showing up in Firefox.
 It worked fine for Chrome, but not Firefox.
 We identified that the Response Headers were returning `Content-Type: application/octet-stream`, causing Firefox to display nothing.
 We fixed this by defining custom headers within the Netlify configuration file (`netlify.toml`).
+If `Content-Disposition` Header is set to `Inline`, the browser will try to render the file within the browser.
+This should be default behavior, but specifying won't hurt as this is a new filetype.

 ``` yaml
 [[headers]]